Graduate Orientation and Information Sessions

 FSU's PFF program coordinates with the national Preparing Future Faculty initiative of the Council of Graduate Schools and the Association of American Colleges and Universities, involving forty-five doctoral degree-granting institutions and more than 300 partner institutions.

-To learn more about FSU’s PFF program, check with your academic department, visit http://gradschool.fsu.edu or call the Graduate School at (850) 644-3501.
+To learn more about FSU's PFF program, check with your academic department and visit https://gradschool.fsu.edu/professional-development/preparing-future-faculty-pff.

 Graduate Teaching Assistant Support

 Two programs that support graduate student teaching include the Program for Instructional Excellence (PIE) and Preparing Future Faculty (PFF).
 See the "Preparing Future Faculty Program" entry above.

 University-Wide Teaching Conferences, Workshops and Additional Teaching Development Programming